Parametrized complexity of relations between multidimensional subshifts: The inclusion and embedding problems

 \begin{theorem} In dimension $d\geq 2$, there exists an effective subshift $Y$ such that the problem $X\subseteq Y$ on SFT inputs is $\Pi^0_2$-complete. \end{theorem}

 \begin{proof} Let $U$ be a universal Turing machine, that is, $U(M\#x)$ simulates the computation $M(x)$ on a potentially infinite input $x$.

-Let $Z$ be a SFT which simulates $U$ as in \Cref{fig:computationtiles}: If some input on alphabet $\mathcal I = \{0,1,\#\}$ appears, then a computation of $U$ is simulated.
+Let $Z$ be a SFT which simulates $U$ as in Figure \ref{fig:computationtiles}: if some input on alphabet $\mathcal I = \{0,1,\#\}$ appears, then a computation of $U$ is simulated.
 The halting symbol of $U$ is forbidden.

-Let $Y\subseteq Z$ be the subshift where the input cannot be finite. $Y$ can be written as the union $Y_l \cup Y_r$, where $Y_l$ (resp. $Y_r$) is the SFT where the input must be infinite to the left (resp. right); in other words, the pattern $a\square$ (resp. the initial tile) is forbidden for all $a\in \mathcal I$. $Y$ is effective as the union of two SFTs.
+Let $Y\subseteq Z$ be the subshift where the input cannot be finite. $Y$ can be written as the union $Y_l \cup Y_r$, where $Y_l$ (resp. $Y_r$) is the SFT where the input must be infinite to the left (resp. right); in other words, the initial tile (resp. the pattern $a\square$) is forbidden for all $a\in \mathcal I$. $Y$ is effective as the union of two SFTs.

 We reduce $X\subseteq Y$ to \textbf{Total}.
 Given a Turing machine $M$, let $X_M$ be the subshift of $Z$ where the input of $U$ is forced to be of the form $M\#x$ (with $x$ potentially infinite). $X_M$ is an SFT.
 If $M \in \textbf{Total}$, then $\Le(X_M)$ does not contain any finite input so $X_M \subseteq Y$.
 Conversely, if $X_M \subseteq Y$ then $\Le(X_M)$ does not contain any finite input and so $M$ halts on every input. \end{proof}